The Full Employee Life Cycle: All Stages

 So in this post we will be covering the definition of the employee life cycle, also referred to as ELC, what each stage in it stands for, as well as best practices for each and every one of those stages in the ELC.

-The 7 Stages of the employee life cycle
+7 stages of employee life cycle

 What is the employee life cycle?